Peacock Feathers: $1 ea.

 Peacocks will lose all their tail feathers every fall.

 They start growing back in December and by breeding season they will be back to

 full size.
 My birds last year had a 6 foot tall by 10 foot wide tail.

-like to stand on wire so use a solid floor until they get bigger.
+turkey chicks don't like to stand on wire so use a solid floor until they get bigger and

 Feed game bird starter only (never chick starter) they need around 30% plus protein